Liub0myr/ttl-mobile/README.md

-# Elegantly solves the tethering problem for some operators.
+# Solves the tethering problem for some operators.
 ## Just run setup.bat and restart your computer.
 ### Note that this script only hides the computer on which the patch was installed.
 If any other unhidden device is connected, the operator will see it